AkoIsTaken/CTLG-Extra-Lives/README.md

-# Extra Lives - v1.1.2
+# Extra Lives - v1.1.1

+### This mod is a fork from https://github.com/ProAtWorkHere/CDDA-Extra-Lives.
+All the code and ideas belongs to them, and with their blessing i was told i can fix what's broken.

+### Beware i have no idea what I'm doing!
+I'm merely motivated by how much i love this mod and I'm not sure if i will have the time or motivation to continue working on it as time goes on.
+Anyone more competent is welcome to fork this and continue the work with all the credits given.

-### Requires Experimental Build cdda-windows-tiles-sounds-x64-2023-03-26-0909 or newer!
+### Requires Experimental Build cdda-windows-tiles-sounds-x64-2024-01-31-0909 or newer!
 0.G contains a bug with respawning that causes frequent crashes upon respawn.

+### This mod *will* break again as math functions, EOC and other things gets updated!!!

+## **To install**
+Drop this folder into the mods folder.

 ## **Features:**